auronisback/mleab/README.md

 - mnist: provides a factory class used to load _MNIST_ dataset of handwritten digits.

 In _script_ folder are placed scripts used to repeat experiments realized by authors and commented in the report.
 In _test_ folder there are some test scripts used to ensure layers were correctly implemented.

+The project was developed by Francesco Altiero and Giuseppe Sannino, using Matlab v2019b.